jump-dev/Pajarito.jl/README.md

 ## Usage

 Pajarito has two entirely separate algorithms depending on the form in which the input is provided.
 The first is the **derivative-based nonlinear** algorithm, where the approach used is analogous to that of [Bonmin](https://projects.coin-or.org/Bonmin) and will perform similarly, with the primary advantage of being able to easily swap-in various mixed-integer and convex subproblem solvers which Bonmin does not support.

 The second is the **conic** algorithm which is the new approach proposed in the publications describing Pajarito.
 The conic algorithm currently supports second-order cones, exponential cones, and positive semidefinite cones.
+Thus Pajarito can solve MISOCP and MISDP problems.
 A problem provided in conic form may solve faster than an identical problem encoded in derivative-based nonlinear form because conic form naturally encodes extended formulations; however, [Hijazi et al.](http://www.optimization-online.org/DB_FILE/2011/06/3050.pdf) suggest manual reformulation techniques which achieve many of the algorithmic benefits of conic form.

 There are several different ways to model MICPs in Julia and access these two algorithms in Pajarito: